College Road Trip

 College Road Trip is a 2008 American family comedy film directed by Roger Kumble and starring Martin Lawrence, Raven-Symoné, and Donny Osmond.
 The film centers on college-bound teen Melanie Porter (Raven-Symoné), who goes on a road trip to different universities with her family, including her overprotective father.
-The film was released by Walt Disney Pictures in the United States on March 7, 2008.
-The film garnered negative reviews from critics.
+The film was released by Walt Disney Studios Motion Pictures in the United States on March 7, 2008.
+The film garnered negative reviews from critics and grossed $51.5 million against a $25 million budget.

 Plot

 Melanie Porter, a 17-year-old college-bound girl, is preparing to graduate from high school and wants to go to Georgetown University.
 However, her father James Porter, the chief of police in the quiet Chicago suburb where they live, is overprotective of his family, including Melanie, and is not ready for her to leave and study so far away from home.
 James has other plans for Melanie; he wants her to go to Northwestern University which is only 28 minutes away from home.
 James also disagrees with his real estate agent wife Michelle, the family pig Albert, who continuously annoys him, and his young son Trey, who spends much time with the pig.
 Melanie is invited to an interview at Georgetown after a college recruiter sees her performance at a mock trial.
 Her two best friends, Nancy and Katie, offer to take her on their road trip to Pittsburgh, Melanie is set to go with her friends until her father surprises her with his own road trip to Washington, D.C.

 On their way, Melanie reluctantly visits Northwestern to take a tour.
 They meet an overly optimistic father and daughter duo, Doug and Wendy, who are on their own road trip.
 James has planted actors at Northwestern, one screaming at Melanie after they lost an eye at Georgetown.
 Melanie almost falls for it until one of the actors says to her "Yeah, the chief's a pretty smart guy", since he never met James.